coffeewasmyidea/invoice-generator/README.md

    invoice-generator [global options] command [command options] [arguments...]

 COMMANDS:
-   generate, g  generate a new invoice based on invoice-generator.toml information and current date help, h      Shows a list of commands or help for one command
+   generate, g  Generate a new invoice based on invoice-generator.toml information and current date.
+                Alternatively, you can pass the date (month.year) of the desired service period as anargument like this: invoice-generator g 10.2023 help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS: